 In Ireland, your supervisor should be employed by one of Ireland’s eligible Higher Education Institutions.
 Look at different institutions’ websites and learn about their research specialisms.
 Visit staff profile pages to read about their research.
 If you find a potential supervisor whose research interests match with your project, send them an email with details of your project on public health crises and the DOROTHY programme, asking whether they would be happy to support your application and work with you.
 You may also wish to share the DOROTHY Supervisory Charter with them, to help them understand what supervision entails.

 4 | Engage in international mobility

 All DOROTHY projects start with an outgoing phase in an institution outside of Ireland (18 months followed by reintegration into an Irish HEI).
-Applicants from all nationalities are welcome provided they haven’t resided in the outgoing phase country for more than 12 months in the three years immediately before the call deadline.
+Applicants from all nationalities are welcome provided they have not resided in the outgoing phase country for more than 12 months in the 3 years immediately before the call deadline.

 All DOROTHY projects start with an outgoing phase in an institution outside of Ireland for 18 months.
 Conduct research to find institutions whose research expertise would make them a good home for your project, and contact potential supervisors.

 There are two requirements to consider when choosing an outgoing phase host: